Souliote War (1803)

-The war between the warlike communities of Souliotes in Epirus and the ruler of the autonomous Ottoman Pashalik of Yanina, Ali Pasha, in 1803, was the last of a series of conflicts, known as the Souliote Wars, that led, finally, to the capitulation and expulsion of the Souliotes.
+The war between the Souliotes of Epirus and the ruler of the autonomous Ottoman Pashalik of Yanina, Ali Pasha, in 1803, was the last of a series of conflicts, known as the Souliote Wars, that led to the capitulation and expulsion of the Souliotes from their homeland.

 Background

-During the rule of the Ottoman Empire, the fierce Souliotes enjoyed an autonomous status, known as the Souliote Confederacy.
-The Confederacy was established during the 16th century, in the mountains of Thesprotia, near the towns of Paramythia and Parga.
-The Souliotes established an autonomous confederacy dominating the villages in the remote mountainous areas of Epirus, where they successfully resisted Ottoman rule.
-At the height of its power, in the second half of the 18th century, the Souliote Confederacy is estimated to have comprised up to 12,000 inhabitants scattered across approximately 60 villages.
+During the rule of the Ottoman Empire, the Souliotes had established their own autonomous state, known as the Souliote Confederacy.
+The confederacy was founded during the 16th century, in the mountains of Thesprotia, near the towns of Paramythia and Parga.
+The confederacy dominatied the villages in the remote mountainous areas of Epirus, where they successfully resisted Ottoman rule for centuries.
+At the height of its power, in the second half of the 18th century, the Souliote Confederacy is estimated to have comprised up to 12,000 inhabitants, scattered across approximately 60 villages.